 I recommend purchasing one day theme park tickets direct from Disney, as there are no discounts available from resellers for single day tickets.
 Start here and follow the prompts to purchase and reserve in a single process.

-First, select a one-day ticket and the number of adults/children in your traveling party:
+First, select a one-day ticket from the available types:

 Select the date of your visit.
 Note that you can quickly toggle between two calendar views - one that shows the prices and the other that shows the parks that have availability for the ticket type you already selected (hopper or non-hopper) that day.